Recruitment and Selection Process

 Supplemental Questionnaire: A process to screen candidates based on a pre-determined formula to evaluate education, training and/or experience using the candidate's responses from a supplemental questionnaire.
 May be used in addition to an oral or written exam.

 Training and Experience (T & E): A process ranking candidates based on a Training and Experience Evaluation which evaluates the candidate's knowledge, skills, and abilities in an occupational area.
-Applicants meeting the minimum qualifications for the job will be rated on the information they provide on the T & E.
+Applicants meeting the minimum qualifications for the job will be scored and ranked based on the information they provide on the T & E.

 Performance Test: An examination process wherein hands-on job simulation is used to measure a candidate's skill and ability to perform actual job duties.
 This may also include typing and/or data entry tests.